 Of course, that would be in a perfect world, as there are rare cases where someone remains infectious for more than 14 days, and there will inevitably be some person to person contact, so at least some transmission will occur, but if we can eliminate almost all transmission through this method, then we can use testing, contact tracing and continued emphasis on reasonable personal and facility hygiene and continued, but more limited social distancing to keep this in check until a vaccine is available.

 Another big development this week:

-An increasingly number of reports are showing significant benefits from the use of the anti-malarial Chloroquine and its relative Hydroxychloroquine.
-There is not enough data yet to say that these are game changers, but many are optimistic in seeing its benefits.
+An increasing number of reports are showing significant benefits from the use of the anti-malarial Chloroquine and its relative Hydroxychloroquine.
+There is not enough data yet to say that these are game-changers, but many are optimistic about seeing its benefits.

 - Importantly, these will NOT stop the epidemic – that will not happen until 70-80% of everyone in any given region is immune through either infection or immunization.
 What these may do is change the risk calculations if the chance of death or severe disease is greatly reduced.

 Over the next two weeks, we’ll have a good idea if we are at the beginning of the end.

 - More than 50% of the cases are occurring in New York, Washington, and California, with more than 50% of all cases in just 10 counties.
 Some of this is an artifact of testing.
 The heavier hit areas are more aggressively testing, so it is logical that they are seeing high numbers of cases.

 - Through March 19, using very stringent screening criteria for symptomatic persons, more than 96,200 people have been tested in the U.S.; approximately 11.4% were confirmed as positive.
 As of March 19, in South Korea—using very broad criteria—more than 307,000 people have been tested; 2.8% were confirmed as positive.